ActianCorp/zeenea-platform-docs/docs/zeenea-connector-powerbi-saas-v2.md

 ---
-title: Power BI SaaS (V2)
+title: Power BI Online (V2)
 ---

-# Adding a Power BI SaaS (V2) Connection
+# Adding a Power BI Online (V2) Connection

 ## Prerequisites

-* A user with sufficient [permissions](#user-permissions) is required to establish a connection with PowerBI SaaS.
+* A user with sufficient [permissions](#user-permissions) is required to establish a connection with PowerBI Online.
 * Zeenea's scanner traffic flows towards Power BI's instance and Azure must be open.
 Refer to the following:

   * https://login.microsoftonline.com
   * https://api.powerbi.com

 :::note
-The Power BI SaaS (V2) connector configuration file can be downloaded here: [powerbi-v2.conf](https://github.com/zeenea/connector-conf-templates/blob/main/templates/powerbi-v2.conf))
+The Power BI Online (V2) connector configuration file can be downloaded here: [powerbi-v2.conf](https://github.com/zeenea/connector-conf-templates/blob/main/templates/powerbi-v2.conf))
 :::

 ## Supported Versions

-The Power BI SaaS (V2) connector is compatible with the product online version.
+The Power BI Online (V2) connector is compatible with the product online version.

 ## Installing the Plugin

-The Power BI SaaS (V2) plugin can be downloaded here: [Zeenea Connector Downloads](./zeenea-connectors-list.md)
+The Power BI Online (V2) plugin can be downloaded here: [Zeenea Connector Downloads](./zeenea-connectors-list.md)

 :::caution[ATTENTION]
 Migrating from PowerBI (V1) connector to PowerBI (V2) connector requires specific operations.
 Please contact customer service to assist you in this migration.